dannyvernals/check-charm-version/README.md

 ```
 # find_common_charms
-Find the charm versions for Contrail Components that were commited at the same time.
+Find the charm versions for Contrail components that were commited to 'tf-charms' github repo at the same time.
+The script gets the commit hash to compare from 'repo-info' text file in each Contrail charm in the charm store.
 From this we can infer compatibility.
 Usage:
 ```
 python3 find_common_charms.py -h